photo

 Haggling

 Most Westerners, myself very much included, turn inside out with embarrassment at the thought of haggling over prices.
-But it´s an unavoidable part of travel in most countries, and you´ll get stuck with crazy inflated prices if you don´t hone your bargaining skills.
-To get the best prices shop around a bit (you´ll find heaps of shops selling the same things) and if you see a local buying something you like, evesdrop to see how much they´re paying.
-Don´t be afraid to walk away if you feel you´re being taken, and bring a calculator with you to the shop if you don´t know your numbers in the other language.
-There´s a good tutorial here.
+But it’s an unavoidable part of travel in most countries, and you’ll get stuck with crazy inflated prices if you don´t hone your bargaining skills.

-Most Westerners, myself very much included, turn inside out with embarrassment at the thought of haggling over prices.
-But it´s an unavoidable part of travel in most countries, and you´ll get stuck with crazy inflated prices if you don´t hone your bargaining skills.
-To get the best prices shop around a bit (you´ll find heaps of shops selling the same things) and if you see a local buying something you like, evesdrop to see how much they´re paying.
-Don´t be afraid to walk away if you feel you´re being taken, and bring a calculator with you to the shop if you don´t know your numbers in the other language.
-There´s a good tutorial here.
+To get the best prices shop around a bit (you’ll find heaps of shops selling the same things) and if you see a local buying something you like, eavesdrop to see how much they’re paying.
+Don’t be afraid to walk away if you feel you’re being taken, and bring a calculator with you to the shop if you don’t know your numbers in the other language.
+There’s a good tutorial here.

-Sleeping on Transportion
+Sleeping on transportation

 Being able to walk into a bar on your own and enjoy a couple of beers.
 You wont meet anyone sitting in your hostel room (apart from the long term travellers who cant be bothered to meet anyone new anymore!)